Sodium nitrite and sodium thiosulfate (Intravenous)

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you or your child sodium nitrite and sodium thiosulfate in a hospital. sodium nitrite and sodium thiosulfate is given through a needle placed in one of your veins.
+A doctor or an emergency care provider will give you or your child sodium nitrite and sodium thiosulfate in a hospital.
+Sodium nitrite and sodium thiosulfate is given through a needle placed in one of your veins.

-Your doctor will check your or your child's progress closely while you are receiving sodium nitrite and sodium thiosulfate.
-This will allow your doctor to see if the medicine is working properly.
+Your doctor will check your or your child's progress closely while you are receiving sodium nitrite and sodium thiosulfate to make sure if the medicine is working properly.
 Blood tests will also be needed to check for unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.